New Hampshire Route 33

 New Hampshire Route 33 is an 9.090 mi east–west highway in the Seacoast Region of southeastern New Hampshire, connecting Stratham with Portsmouth.
 The western terminus is at New Hampshire Route 108 in Stratham.
-The eastern terminus is at U.S. Route 1 (Lafayette Road/Middle Street) in downtown Portsmouth.
+The eastern terminus is at U.S. Route 1 (US 1) in downtown Portsmouth.
 It is a former routing of New Hampshire Route 101.

 The road skirts the south side of Portsmouth International Airport at Pease.

 Route description

 NH 33 begins at the Stratham Traffic Circle where it meets NH 108.
 The route travels northeast, passing by Stratham Hill Park and curving to the east before crossing into the town of Greenland.
 NH 33 meets the northern terminus of NH 151 near the town center, then the highway bends to the northeast and enters the Portsmouth city limits.

-NH 33, which is initially Greenland Road upon entering Portmsouth, passes the southern entrance to Pease International Tradeport then interchanges with Interstate 95 at a partial cloverleaf interchange (exit 3) and continues to the east, becoming Middle Road.
+NH 33, which is initially Greenland Road upon entering Portsmouth, passes the southern entrance to Pease International Tradeport then interchanges with Interstate 95 at a partial cloverleaf interchange (exit 3) and continues to the east, becoming Middle Road.
 NH 33 crosses over US 1 Bypass without an intersection before terminating at the intersection of Middle Road and Lafayette Road/Middle Street (US 1).
 US 1 provides local access to US 1 Bypass to the south.

 NH 33 is poorly signed in downtown Portsmouth.
 The last eastbound and first westbound markers for NH 33 are at its intersection with Islington Street approximately 1 mi west of US 1.
 NH 33 is unsigned from both Middle Street and Lafayette Road, and no other guide signs are present in the downtown area.